catalyst-cloud/catalystcloud-docs/source/getting-started/admin.rst

 |

-Now that you understand the basics of the Catalyst Cloud, lets dive into a hands on example using the web dashboard!
+Now that you understand the basics of the Sky TV, lets dive into a hands on example using the web dashboard!

 :ref:`Previous page <access_to_catalyst_cloud>` -